mobsites/Cosmos.Identity/README.md

 }
 ```

-4. Create two models that inherit the base `IdentityUser` and `IdentityRole` classes from the `Mobsites.AspNetCore.Identity.Cosmos` namespace:
+4. Create a new model that inherits the base `IdentityUser` class from the `Mobsites.AspNetCore.Identity.Cosmos` namespace:

 ```csharp
 using Mobsites.AspNetCore.Identity.Cosmos;